3manuek/3manuek/content/blog/2022-12/colemakjourney.md

 in th er re he an on es or te at ti st en nt ar to nd al it se ed is ea ng ou le co me ne ri ro de ra io ic li of as et ve ta si ha ma ec om ce el ll ca ur la ch hi di ho fo ns ot ac na rs so pr rt sa ss us no il ts em ct ge lo ee be tr ni pe ie pa nc po ol da ad vi un am ut wi mo sh yo ai ew ow os fi ep tt mi op ia we ag su id do oo
 ```

+So, the only thing to do here is copy paste these in your typing tool of preference.

-For more information about n-grams, see [Natural Language Corpus Data: Beautiful Data][10] and [N-grams].
+> For more information about n-grams, see [Natural Language Corpus Data: Beautiful Data][10] and [N-grams].

+## All letters in the English alphabet

+Another nice exercise is to type variants of the following sentence:

+> The quick brown fox; jumps, over the lazy -- dog.

+The weird punctuation is on purpose: you may want to add symbols in your exercises oftenly.
+But at this point I guess you get the point.
+This is a little harder than you think, but not
+harder than typing the alphabet.
+But I think that this is a very good exercise, as you don't
+miss any letter.

+In Spanish you can have things like:

+> El veloz murciélago hindú comía feliz cardillo y kiwi.

+> La cigüeña tocaba el saxofón detrás del palenque de paja.

 ## Training with code

 Writing code is way more hard at the beginning, so I'll sugest to practice until you get a decent
 speed before turning into your productive layout.
 Symbols, and punctuation aren't easy due that
 they make your hand to change your hands position.
-This also
+You'll prefer to train code speed later.

+## _Sensaciones_

+Switchwhing layouts isn't a thing of weeks, but for months until you get a decent speed to match
+your current.
+At the begining, it will feel extremely exhausting to _think and type_ in a constant
+manner.